jbackel/chat-builder/README.md

 chat-builder
 ============

-Used to build a chat server for application to Hack Reactor
+Used to build a chat server for HR